- October 31, 2023: Supported apps not restricted to US app stores; Linked to refresh resource.

 Troubleshooting and FAQ

 While we strive to have the best coverage possible, not all applications are captured by our discovery process.
-Currently, we only support applications listed in US app stores.
-Applications published in other markets are not included for assessment.

 While the application may have been removed from stores, we can’t ensure that it has been removed from all mobile devices.
 Once an application is no longer available, it continues to impact your grade for 1 year with no decay period.